 The men also are accused of shaving the swastika on the back of the man's head and drawing degrading pictures and speech on his body, including a pentagram, devil horns and the words "White Power," according to court records.

 "The real significance of the case, whether the defendants know it or not, is the symbol, which is significant of a past regime that killed millions of people," Prosecutor Paul Wainwright said during Sanford's preliminary hearing.

-Deemed a "heinous" crime in the national media, the incident received attention across the country, in large part because of the swastika symbol and because Kee suffers
+Deemed a "heinous" crime in the national media, the incident received attention across the country, in large part because of the swastika symbol and because Kee suffers from fetal alcohol syndrome.

 "The Farmington police and law enforcement in general are using this case to vindicate the white community with our local Native Americans, and they are doing it, in this case, on the back of a Native American," said Eric Morrow, Hatch's attorney.